Adopting a Child from Morocco FAQs

 Upon your arrival in Morocco, within 2-4 days, you will appear 2-3 times in front of a judge to receive kafala guardianship.
 Once you receive the guardianship order, you can travel to the orphanage and receive your child.
 (You will be permitted to meet and visit the child before the issuance of guardianship.)
 From this point, your child will be in your custody.
 Before kafala issuance, you can visit the child as scheduled with the orphanage.

 - Age of Applicant: 25 years or older; Preference for the youngest spouse to be less than 40 and no more than a 12-year age difference between spouses.

 - Marital Status: Married couples and single women.

 - Age of child at placement: 5 months and older

-- Gender Preference: Both boys and girls; short wait times to be matched with boy.
+- Gender Preference: Both boys and girls; shorter wait times for families open to boys.

 - Family Composition: Must be practicing Sunni Muslim(s).
 Preference for childless families.